-“Care of the Earth” includes all living and non-living things, such as animals, plants, land, water and air.
-It includes all of them because, as science shows us through ecology and biology, all of them are interconnected and interdependent.
+“Care of the Earth” includes all living and non-living things, such as animals and plants, as well as land, water and air.
+Why?
+As science shows us through the disciplines of ecology and biology, all living and non-living systems are interconnected and interdependent.
 When one is affected, all are affected.

 All living things are interdependent on each other, including people.
-In reality as the saying goes, “no man is an island”, humans by their very nature are communal and social animals, and just like the rest nature, of which they are a part of, are cooperative in nature.
+In reality as the saying goes, “no man is an island”, humans by their very nature are communal and social animals.
+Life on this planet is generally cooperative in nature.

 If you doubt the veracity of this statement, then cast your mind back past the psychologically delusional industrialised society in which we find ourselves in and look at history.
 Traditionally, the punishment for serious wrongdoers in ancient societies was banishment or exile, being forced out of the community to fend for oneself.
 This was equivalent to a death sentence, or at least a cruel, lonely and unsafe life of severe hardship.
 Beyond just physical interdependency, humans psychologically need community, modern studies have shown that having community is beneficial to the mental health of an individual, and lack of community is clearly detrimental.
 The ancients knew that humans needed community, hence the nature of the punishment.
 Pity modern society forgets this today and individuals banish themselves to an isolated and meaningless technological prison they call modern life, where they selfishly pursue their needs and never get to know their own neighbours.